 The “hot girl walk” is the outdoor activity of summer 2022, and the lululemon Everywhere Belt Bag seems to be the accessory of the hot girl walk.
-However, these nylon fanny packs have been sold out on lululemon’s website for weeks, and the company’s stores can’t seem to restock them quickly enough.
+However, these nylon fanny packs are often sold out on lululemon’s website, and the company’s stores can hardly seem to restock them quickly enough.

 Retailing for $38, the Everywhere Belt Bag is a pretty affordable option for lululemon, where leggings typically cost around $100.
 It’s also a convenient accessory for summer, when many of us are on the go.
 The bag seems small, but it features both an outer and inner pocket, making it roomier than it looks.
 It also has a thick adjustable strap, allowing it to be worn either around the hips or across the body, and it comes in a variety of colors (when it isn’t sold out).

 All that being said, lululemon is not the most sustainable or ethical company.
 Sure, lululemon has had a few waste-reducing initiatives, such as launching the Like New resale program, where you can buy gently-worn lululemon gear; and partnering with Bolt Threads to develop products using the company’s Mylo mushroom leather.

 But despite these programs, the company only earned a “Not Good Enough” rating from Good On You, with the ethical fashion site calling out lululemon for greenwashing eco initiatives, as well as its lack of sufficient supply chain transparency.

 So if you have found yourself coveting the belt bag, there are plenty of alternatives to incessantly tracking lululemon’s restocks — like shopping for sustainably-made lululemon belt bag dupes.
 Here’s a look into a few of our favorite eco-friendly fanny packs that exude the same vibe as the lulu one.